-Exploring BERTopic: An Advanced Neural Topic Modeling Technique
+Exploring BERTopic: A New Era of Neural Topic Modeling

 BERTopic is a novel topic modeling technique that allows for easily interpretable topics while keeping important words in the topic descriptions.